 The Whole deck is wedge-shaped and as it juts out over the skyline it naturally comes to a point, here you have nothing but thin glass and Air either side of you and the feeling you are flying over the City, expect to have your heart in your mouth and the Titanic theme tune in your head as you are completely alone high above the Manhattan skyline!

 The Edge is a highly desirable part of the deck and it is not going to work as a free for all so there will be a Queue system in place for you to wait your turn for a few moments on top of the city.
+Reports are coming in that at busy times this can be upwards of two hours!

 Another cool feature is the Glass floor portion.
 This small Triangular portion of the deck is made from glass and allows you to step out over the 1000ft drop below.
-It’s one fo these things that you know is perfectly safe but that primitive part of your brain is just not so sure, it’s exhilarating, to say the least!
+It’s one of these things that you know is perfectly safe but that primitive part of your brain is just not so sure, it’s exhilarating, to say the least!

 The Steps are the connection between the upper-level viewing deck and the Main Outdoor deck.
 A staircase is not the most obvious attraction but from here you get up above the glass partition and find a full and unobstructed view of the city, A must for the photographers!

 All the Gimmicks in the world are pretty futile unless the view is worth seeing.
-This is the let down of the One World Observatory and the Coup De Gras of the Top Of the Rock.
+This is the letdown of the One World Observatory and the Coup De Gras of the Top Of the Rock.
 The View from the Edge is nothing short of spectacular.
-The Whole City Skyline is visible from Central Park to the left through Midtown, right to downtown and the Hudson Bay, with the Statue of Liberty in the distance.
+The Whole City Skyline is visible from Central Park to the left through Midtown, right to downtown, and the Hudson Bay, with the Statue of Liberty in the distance.
 Everything that is New York visible from one single vantage point, almost…

 This could have been by far and away, the best observation deck in New York, everything about it is a plus, its higher, more fun, has a bar, stunning views across the city, everything, but, as we have alluded to, there is just one huge stinking great let-down that almost ruins the experience…